Helping individuals get the support they need

 We listen to individuals to understand their desires, goals and what motivates them to take action.
 Abilities and strengths become part of their recovery plans.
 Self-care tools and resources keep individuals engaged and support recovery and wellness between visits.

-3. Make care accessible and relevant to Veterans
+3. Make care accessible and relevant to the military and Veterans.

 People respond best to care that meets them where they are.
 We’ve invested in the services and capabilities to make this possible: